TrueBlocks/trueblocks-core/docs/content/data-model/chainstate.md

 block the address first appeared on the chain, the proxy address if the address is a proxied smart contract as well as account balance and a few other things.

-The following commands produce and manage `EthStates`:
+The following commands produce and manage ethstates:

 - [chifra state](/docs/chifra/chainstate/#chifra-state)

-Ethstate data is made of the following data fields:
+Ethstate data is made of the following fields:

 | Field       | Description                                                                     | Type    |
 | ----------- | ------------------------------------------------------------------------------- | ------- |